Rei-SwitchBot/faq/en-us/Contact Sensor.md

 The Alexa App will automatically detect and synchronize with the connected devices.

-5．

-Method 2: Please follow the steps below to integrate via the SwitchBot App.
+5．Method 2: Please follow the steps below to integrate via the SwitchBot App.

 Launch the SwitchBot App and log in.

-Tap the relevant SwitchBot
+Tap the relevant SwitchBot Contact Sensor.

-Contact Sensor

-.

 In the Settings screen, tap on "Cloud Services".